0bs3n/mtgdb/README.md

 ### MTGDB
+This project was created in line with Launchcode's apprenticeship path, which suggests a full stack web application to demonstrate working knowledge of all aspects of development.

 A Database of Magic the Gathering Cards, searchable by a variety of attributes including:
 * Name
 * Color